mathiazom/gjorno/backend/README.md

 <br>

-## Setup
+## ⤴️ Setup

-This is a step-by-step guide for setting up your own instance of the backend on your local machine.
+This is a step-by-step guide for se️tting up your own instance of the backend on your local machine.

-#### 🌟 Python Virtual Environment
+### 🌟 Python Virtual Environment

 A virtual environment is useful when installing `pip` packages for a single project only.
 The alternative would be to install packages globally for your whole machine, which could get messy.